pgaijin66/Blogs-that-every-SRE-DevOps-PE-should-follow/README.md

 ## Contribution

+Before you contribute, please think about this

+- [ ] Are you impressed by the depth of information and amount of details shown ?
+- [ ] Are you impressed by the level of ingenuity ?
+- [ ] If their blog your go-to-blog when you need to do certain tasks ? ( eg: Mine if https://www.jeffgeerling.com/blog)

+If your answer to these is yes, then yay, we got a jackpot.
+Add 'em.

-Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
+Also, please take a look at the [contribution guidelines](CONTRIBUTING.md) first.

 Contributions are always welcome!

 ### Companies tech blogs